uadmin/uadmin-docs/dapi/log_functions.rst

 -------------------
 `Back To Top`_

-APILogEditor is an interface that contains the method APILogEdit with the type of func(\*http.Request) bool.
-If the value is true, the system will track the user action in the logs as Modified when he use the dAPI edit method.
+APILogEditor is an interface for models to control logging their edit function in dAPI.

 Type: